-The School is committed to providing an environment that allows disabled students access to the areas of learning where possible, however due to the nature and history of the building there is no wheelchair access to the upper floors.
-All of our classroom entrances are wide enough for wheelchair access.
+The School has an accessibility plan to support the inclusion of all pupils, The School is committed to providing an environment that allows disabled students access to the areas of learning where possible.
 We can provide specialist desks and chairs for students with limited motor-coordination skills.